 Train Teams and Launch the ART

-This is article eight in the SAFe® Implementation Roadmap series.
+This is article nine in the SAFe® Implementation Roadmapseries.
 Click here to view the entire roadmap.

-In the previous articles in the SAFe Implementation Roadmap series, we described the first seven ‘critical moves’:
+In the previous articles in the SAFe Implementation Roadmap series, we described the first eight’ critical moves’:

-By now, key ART stakeholders are trained and on board, and launch plans are in place.
-The LACE and various SAFe Program Consultants (SPCs) are ready and prepared to help.
-In this article, we’ll discuss how to train the teams and launch the ART, so that the real business benefits of the change can start to occur.
+By now, key ART stakeholders are trained and onboard, and launch plans are in place.
+The LACE and various SAFe Practice Consultants (SPCs) are ready and prepared to help.
+This article discusses how to train the teams and launch the ART so that the real business benefits of the change can start to occur.

-Kotter’s quote reminds us that changing people’s behaviors, attitudes, and skills—and in the end, the culture of an enterprise—is no small feat.
-Simply put, if we want people to do things differently, leaders must “shape the path” .
+Kotter’s quote is a reminder that changing people’s behaviors, attitudes, and skills—and in the end, the culture of an enterprise—is no small feat.
+If people are to do things differently, leaders must “shape the path” .
 That requires training to show people the way and follow-up coaching to help them master these new skills, techniques, and attitudes.

 Train the Agile Teams

-We are now ready to turn our attention to the new and tentatively identified Agile Teams who will constitute most of the train members (see Prepare for ART Launch).
-These are the people who actually build the systems needed by the business, so it’s important that they fully grasp what’s about to take place.
-They must have an understanding of their role in the ART and gain the Lean and Agile skills needed to be effective in their changing role.
-It’s likely that some or all have never participated in an Agile or SAFe environment, so the next significant task is to train all the teams in the SAFe way of working.
+Now is the time to focus on the new and tentatively identified Agile Teams who will constitute most train members (see Prepare for ART Launch).
+These are the people who create the systems needed by the business, so it’s essential that they fully grasp what’s about to take place.
+They come from across the organization and have all the knowledge from business, development, operations, support, and other domains to define, build, test, and deploy their solutions.
+To be successful, they must understand their role in the ART and gain the Lean and Agile skills needed to be effective in their changing role.
+Likely, some or all have never participated in an Agile or SAFe environment, so the next significant task is to train all the teams in the SAFe way of working.

 Scaled Agile, Inc.’s two-day SAFe for Teams (S4T) course is designed for this purpose.
 This team-building and training course features an introduction to Agile development, including an overview of the Agile Manifesto and its values and principles.
 It also includes: